Brian Anderson Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Tigers' 4.73 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers have a 4.65 team ERA that ranks 22nd across all league pitching staffs.

-- Turnbull (1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched) makes the start for the Tigers, his fifth of the season.
+- The Tigers will send Lorenzen (0-0) to make his third start of the season.

-- His most recent time out was in relief on Monday when the righty threw 2/3 innings against the Milwaukee Brewers while giving up hits.
+- His last appearance was in relief on Saturday when the righty tossed 2/3 innings against the Baltimore Orioles while giving up hits.

-- In four games this season, the 30-year-old has a 7.85 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.